Madeira: Islands and islets

+Peaks

+The ten tallest peaks in Madeira exemplify the island's diverse topography.
+Pico Ruivo is the highest at 1862 m.
+Madeira's mountaintops offer vistas of rugged terrain and the Atlantic Ocean and attract hikers and nature enthusiasts.

 Madeira Island

-The island of Madeira is at the top of a massive shield volcano that rises about 6 km from the floor of the Atlantic Ocean, on the Tore underwater mountain range.
-The volcano formed atop an east–west rift in the oceanic crust along the African Plate, beginning during the Miocene epoch over 5 million years ago, continuing into the Pleistocene until about 700,000 years ago.
-This was followed by extensive erosion, producing two large amphitheatres open to south in the central part of the island.
-Volcanic activity later resumed, producing scoria cones and lava flows atop the older eroded shield.
-The most recent volcanic eruptions were on the west-central part of the island only 6,500 years ago, creating more cinder cones and lava flows.
+Madeira Island is at the top of a massive shield volcano that rises about 6 km from the floor of the Atlantic Ocean, on the Tore underwater mountain range.
+The volcano formed atop an east–west rift in the oceanic crust along the African Plate, beginning during the Miocene epoch (5 million years ago), continuing into the Pleistocene (700,000 years ago).
+This was followed by extensive erosion, producing two large amphitheatres opening southward in the central part of the island.
+Volcanic activity later resumed, producing scoria cones and lava flows atop the eroded shield.
+The most recent volcanic eruptions were on the west-central part of the island 6,500 years ago, creating more cinder cones and lava flows.

-It is the largest island of the group with an area of 741 km2, a length of 57 km (from Ponte de São Lourenço to Ponta do Pargo), while approximately 22 km at its widest point (from Ponta da Cruz to Ponta de São Jorge), with a coastline of 150 km.
-It has a mountain ridge that extends along the centre of the island, reaching 1862 m at its highest point (Pico Ruivo), while much lower (below 200 metres) along its eastern extent.
-The primitive volcanic foci responsible for the central mountainous area, consisted of the peaks: Ruivo (1,862 m), Torres (1,851 m), Arieiro (1,818 m), Cidrão (1,802 m), Cedro (1,759 m), Casado (1,725 m), Grande (1,657 m), Ferreiro (1,582 m).
-At the end of this eruptive phase, an island circled by reefs was formed, its marine vestiges are evident in a calcareous layer in the area of Lameiros, in São Vicente (which was later explored for calcium oxide production).
-Sea cliffs, such as Cabo Girão, valleys and ravines extend from this central spine, making the interior generally inaccessible.
-Daily life is concentrated in the many villages at the mouths of the ravines, through which the heavy rains of autumn and winter usually travel to the sea.
+It is the largest island of the group with an area of 741 km2, a length of 57 km (from Ponte de São Lourenço to Ponta do Pargo).
+It is approximately 22 km at its widest point (from Ponta da Cruz to Ponta de São Jorge), with a coastline of 150 km.
+It has a mountain ridge that extends along the centre of the island, reaching 1862 m at its highest point (Pico Ruivo), staying below 200 metres along its eastern extent.
+The primitive volcanic foci responsible for the central mountainous area consisted of the peaks: Ruivo (1,862 m), Torres (1,851 m), Arieiro (1,818 m), Cidrão (1,802 m), Cedro (1,759 m), Casado (1,725 m), Grande (1,657 m), Ferreiro (1,582 m).
+At the end of this eruptive phase, reefs encircled the island, and its marine vestiges are evident in a calcareous layer at Lameiros, in São Vicente.
+Sea cliffs, such as Cabo Girão, valleys and ravines extend from this central spine, leaving the interior generally inaccessible.
+Daily life is concentrated in the many villages at the mouths of the ravines, through which the heavy autumn and winter rains travel to the sea.